COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Skeleton/README.md

 The code generating process involves handling different node types and their attributes.
 Each node type has specific attributes that need to be considered.
 Noticed that Python code is sensitive to indentation, which determines the scope of statements within a block.
 Please carefully handle the indentation and follow the rules to ensure the reconstructed code is legal and readable.

-**Hints.** you can use the four fields `lineno`, `colOffset`, `endLineNo` and `endColOffset` to help you find the position of each AST element.
+**Hints.** You can use the four fields `lineno`, `colOffset`, `endLineNo` and `endColOffset` to help you find the position of each AST element.

 ### ASTManager and ASTManagerEngine

 The class `ASTManager` is the main class of our system, which wraps an `ASTManagerEngine` inside.
-We provide the major workflow of `ASTManager` shown below in the skeleton:

-1. Initially, the system loads all the XML files in the default XML files directory, which depends on the `ASTParser` you implemented.
-2. Later, all the ASTs should be stored in the Tables you designed instead of managed in Memory.
-3. Finally, method `userInterface` processes the following analysis commands from the console and invokes corresponding handlers.
+The method `userInterface` of `ASTManagerEngine` processes the following analysis commands from the console and invokes corresponding handlers.
    - Given AST ID, parse AST from XML files
    - Print all functions with # arguments greater than user-specified N
    - Find the most commonly used operators in all ASTs